lowRISC/opentitan/hw/ip/flash_ctrl/doc/flash_ctrl.md

 {{% section2 Flash Physical Controller Features }}

 As the flash physical controller is highly dependent on flash memory selected, the default flash physical controller simply emulates real flash behavior with on-chip memories.
-The goal of the emulated flash is to provide software developments with a reasonable representation of a well-behaving flash operating under nominal conditions.
+The goal of the emulated flash is to provide software developers with a reasonable representation of a well-behaving flash operating under nominal conditions.

 Below are the emulated properties
 *  Flash reset to all 1's